-Vinyasa Flow yoga is a dynamic form of yoga where flowing movement is linked with the breath, with a focus on increasing core strength and flexibility.
+Vinyasa Flow yoga is a dynamic form of yoga where flowing movement is linked with the breath.

 WHY VINYASA FLOW YOGA?

-In my Vinyasa Flow class you will move more continuously and more dynamically than in my Hatha Flow Yoga class.
+In our Vinyasa Flow class you will move more continuously and more dynamically than in our Hatha Flow Yoga class.
 Flowing movement is connected with the breath to strengthen and energise the body.
-This practice benefits both the body and the mind and you can read about the benefits on my yoga page.
+This practice benefits both the body and the mind and you can read about the benefits on our yoga page.

 ANYBODY CAN PRACTICE

-For this class, some prior experience of yoga is ideal, but not essential.
+For this class, prior experience of yoga is recommended.
 It doesn’t matter how old you are, how big or small your body is or whether you’re male or female.
 There’s a yoga mat waiting with your name on it.
 You don’t need to be super flexible or strong to start.
 That comes as a consequence of practicing yoga; it’s not a prerequisite.
 In everyday life, there’s a tendency to compare your body and its capabilities with that of others, but yoga isn’t about the ego.
-I encourage you to remain focused on your own practice and to let go of any self-judgement or frustration.
+We encourage you to remain focused on your own practice and to let go of any self-judgement or frustration.
 Just accept where you are in that moment.
 Your strength and flexibility will grow week by week, at your own pace, without you even realising it.

 WHAT TO EXPECT

-Despite being faster than my Hatha & Hatha Flow Yoga classes, the pace is still steady and considered, and I teach with a strong focus on alignment and precision.
-The class environment is open, non-competitive and supportive; I am highly aware of each individual’s physical and mental needs and remain attentive to this throughout, no matter whether you’re working with injury, pain, illness or stress.
+Despite being faster than our Hatha & Hatha Flow Yoga classes, the pace is still steady and considered, and we teach with a strong focus on alignment and precision.
+The class environment is open, non-competitive and supportive; we are highly aware of each individual’s physical and mental needs and remain attentive to this throughout, no matter whether you’re working with injury, pain, illness or stress.

 SEE YOU ON THE MAT!